-People still can’t seem to get enough of the Salem witch trials, which remain a mainstay of popular culture 325 years after they started.
+People still can’t seem to get enough of the Salem witch trials, which remain a mainstay of popular culture more than three centuries after they started.

 Writers and artists used the Salem witch trials to show why government persecutes the innocent, how the ignorant masses are manipulated or why people get caught up in hysteria.
 Or sometimes they just used the trials to entertain.